nfdi4cat/voc4cat/README.md

 All vocabularies based on this template have the same standard contribution process of

-- get and update the vocablary file (xlsx),
+- get and update the vocabulary file (xlsx),
 - submit a pull request with the updated file,
 - collaborate on the pull request with editors or other github users,
 - approval and merge of the pull request